Top 8 Strangest Things FedEx Has Ever Shipped

 Japan is a huge market for Beaujolais Nouveau.
 In November 2004, FedEx took the special wine to the skies, shipping 504,000 bottles of Beaujolais Nouveau wine from Lyon-Saint-Exupery Airport to Japan.
-As wine is a delicate and potentially volatile product, FedEx needed to ensure that we could transport it at the correct temperature and tilt angle to ensure the uncorking ceremony went without a hitch.
+As wine is a delicate and potentially volatile product, FedEx needed to make sure that it could be transported at the correct temperature and tilt angle to make it to the uncorking ceremony went without a hitch.
 An annual uncorking celebration saw Japanese oenophiles uncork over 630 tons of wine!

-6. Parts from the historic Titanic, Milan, Italy to Atlanta, Georgia
+6. Parts from the historic Titanic from Milan, Italy to Atlanta, Georgia

-For the Atlanta museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
+For the Atlanta Museum, putting on the 2006 ‘Titanic: The Artifact Exhibition’, featuring recovered treasures from the deep, was a momentous milestone.
 And then calamity struck.
-Exhibition artefacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
+Exhibition artifacts bound for Atlanta from Greece became stranded when they were mistakenly re-routed from Athens to Italy, and then held by Customs who refused to release them.
 With the museum at a loss, FedEx stepped in.

 7. Search for Amelia Earhart, Los Angeles to Hawaii

 On the 75th anniversary of Earhart’s disappearance in 2012, FedEx joined a special mission to search for the missing aircraft and solve one of the 20th century’s most enduring puzzles.
-We teamed up with TIGHAR and the Discovery Channel to put our own air logistics expertise to the test.
+FedEx teamed up with TIGHAR and the Discovery Channel to put its own air logistics expertise to the test.

-With a plan to comb the ocean underneath Earhart’s supposed flight path, the expedition’s deep water search off the coast of Hawaii was made possible by the use of specialized robotic equipment that we shipped in especially from the continental U.S.
+With a plan to comb the ocean underneath Earhart’s supposed flight path, the expedition’s deep water search off the coast of Hawaii was made possible by the use of specialized robotic equipment that FedEx shipped in specially from the continental U.S.

-Three containers weighing 25,890 lbs consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit travelled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
-We also flew in nearly 6,000 lbs of additional equipment from Massachusetts, including the project’s Autonomous Underwater Vehicle (AUV) that uses sonar to continuously search the deep waters for signs of aircraft.
+Three containers weighing 25,890 lbs. consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit travelled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
+The team also flew in nearly 6,000 lbs. of additional equipment from Massachusetts, including the project’s Autonomous Underwater Vehicle (AUV) that uses sonar to continuously search the deep waters for signs of aircraft.